LinkedInLearning/learning-selenium-with-nodejs-4406988/README.md

-# Learning Selenium with NodeJS
+# Learning Selenium with Node.js
-This is the repository for the LinkedIn Learning course `Learning Selenium with NodeJS`.
+This is the repository for the LinkedIn Learning course Learning Selenium with Node.js.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Learning Selenium with Node.js][lil-thumbnail-url]

+You can control the browser using Selenium and Node.js, in order to address the challenges of functional web app testing.
+Most web apps are written using JavaScript, so it’s very convenient to use the same tech stack for creating your test suites.
+In this course, join principal quality engineer and testing instructor Alexandra Casapu and work directly with the tools to gain real, practical experience.
+Examine what kinds of tests are best done in Selenium.
+Learn Selenium functions for interacting with web elements, and explore ways to get comfortable wielding Selenium as a powerful engineering tool.
+Plus, find out how to make your Selenium code maintainable, deal with complex applications in Selenium, and apply what you’ve learned to a project.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.